Victor2023Dev/deepwallet/docs/api/README.md

     } else {
         const chainId = "cosmoshub-4";

-        // Enabling before using the Keplr is recommended.
+        // Enabling before using the DeepWallet is recommended.
         // This method will ask the user whether to allow access if they haven't visited this website.
         // Also, it will request that the user unlock the wallet if the wallet is locked. await window.keplr.enable(chainId);